dogeystamp/pyinstantref/README.md

 ```
 map <C-l> exec copy_ref
+map <C-g> exec "copy_ref --section"
 ```

-This will make Ctrl-L copy a reference to the current page in Zathura.
+This will make Ctrl-L copy a reference to the current page, and Ctrl-G copy a reference to a specific section in Zathura.

 ## limitations